Clinics, Externships and Practica with Actual Practice Component Offerings

 - assisted in developing materials in support of legislative reforms in Virginia and federal death penalty procedure, and attended state and Congressional legislative hearings;

 - organized a service project to uncover large-scale fabrication of evidence by jailhouse informants, a phenomenon known to be one of the main causes of wrongful convictions; and

-- helped prepare for a June 2012 death penalty resentencing trial in which the Clearinghouse director is lead counsel.
+- helped prepare for a death penalty resentencing trial in which the Clearinghouse director was lead counsel.

 Transnational Criminal Tribunals

 This innovative International Law Practicum works with the defense attorneys of the Office of Public Counsel for Defence at the International Criminal Court, the Karadzic defense team at the International Criminal Tribunal for Former Yugoslavia (ICTY), and specific defense functions at the Military Commissions Defense Counsel – Guantanamo.
 The role of the Practicum is to assist with the right to a fair trial and to support fair trials through effective representation of the accused.
 W&L students in the Practicum have been undertaking detailed legal research and factual analysis.
 Prior work has been recognized by the lawyers for its excellence and has been used directly in court proceedings.
 For the students, researching a broad range of issues under international law and human rights has been a challenge, as many of the questions involved have not been answered before.

 Transnational Access to Justice - Liberia, West Africa